unimelbmdap/doiget-tdm/docs/publishers/new_publisher.rst

 Overview of a new publisher implementation
 ------------------------------------------

-The first item of information that is required for a new publisher its its CrossRef member ID.
+The first item of information that is required for a new publisher its its Crossref member ID.
-Perhaps the simplest way to obtain this information is to find a DOI that is associated with the publisher and view its CrossRef metadata via the `CrossRef web API <https://api.crossref.org/swagger-ui/index.html#/Works/get_works__doi_>`_.
+Perhaps the simplest way to obtain this information is to find a DOI that is associated with the publisher and view its Crossref metadata via the `Crossref web API <https://api.crossref.org/swagger-ui/index.html#/Works/get_works__doi_>`_.
 The member ID is the ``member`` attribute in the metadata, and is represented in ``doiget-tdm`` in the :py:class:`doiget_tdm.metadata.MemberID` class.

 The next task is to implement the :py:class:`doiget_tdm.publisher.Publisher.set_sources` method.